Ceremony overseas - Certificate of No Impediment

 You may have been asked to provide a 'Certificate of No Impediment'.

 A ‘Certificate of No Impediment’ is a certificate which confirms there are no objections to a proposed marriage or civil partnership, and is sometimes required if you are planning a ceremony abroad.

-If at least one of you is a resident and you have had it confirmed that you require a certificate of no impediment from Richmond upon Thames Registration Service, please telephone 020 8891 1411 to make an appointment.
+If you are British national and a Richmond borough resident, and you have had it confirmed that you require a certificate of no impediment from Richmond upon Thames Registration Service, please telephone 020 8891 1411 to make an appointment.
 You cannot book these appointments online.

 Alternatively, please contact us with the following information about both of the parties:

 Once we have this information you will be advised if you can make an appointment and / or if a Certificate will be able to be issued for you.

 When you attend to give notice, you must be able to state the town, locality and country where your ceremony will take place.